Overpayments usually occur because a change in your circumstances was not reported at the time that it happened.

 We will send you a letter to tell you that you have been overpaid which will explain the reason why it happened, the period it covers and the amount that you need to repay back.

-If you cannot afford to repay the overpayment in one payment then decide how much you think you can pay us each week and call 01495 353398, e-mail us on email@example.com, complete the online enquiry form or visit the Civic Centre to discuss your proposal.
+If you cannot afford to repay the overpayment in one payment then decide how much you think you can pay us each week and call 01495 311556, e-mail us on email@example.com, complete the online enquiry form.
 You can also write to us.